-Download and Install Magento 2 with Sample Data
+Step 1: Download and Install a blank Magento 2 instance

-The import files as well as the Sample Data files for your Magento 2 version should now be available under the
+The Pacemaker Community CLI well as the Sample Data files for your Magento 2 version should now be available under the <magento-install-dir>/vendor/bin/techdivision/import-cli-simple and <magento-install-dir>/vendor/bin/techdivision/import-sample-data directories.

 To split a import into multiple bunches, the bunched files MUST follow these pattern:

-- A random number of alphanumeric charaters has to follow
+- A random number of alphanumeric characters has to follow

-For example, the following files will be imported as a bunch:
+For example, the following CSV files that contains the product sample data will be imported as a bunch:

-When starting the import process by invoking the apropriate command, these files will be imported like one file.
+When starting the import process by invoking the appropriate command, these files will be imported like one file.
 It is NOT necessary to invoke the importer four times.

 which results in one of

-the importer has to be invoked four times (because the example above is NO bunch), whereas on each invovation, the next file will be imported and removed from the flagfile.
+the importer has to be invoked four times (because the example above is NO bunch), whereas on each innovation, the next file will be imported and removed from the flag file.